flomesh-io/osm-edge-docs/content/en/docs/demos/cert-manager_integration.md

 weight: 30
 ---

-This guide demonstrates the usage of [cert-manager][1] as a certificate provider to manage and issue certificates in OSM.
+This guide demonstrates the usage of [cert-manager][1] as a certificate provider to manage and issue certificates in osm-edge.

 ## Prerequisites